If this bill passes, there may be no place for transgender kids in Texas high school sports

 Not all transgender people necessarily take steroids.

-"All young people should have the opportunity to play interscholastic sports and have their personal dignity respected," advocacy group Equality Texas said in a statement.
+"All young people should have the opportunity to play interscholastic sports and have their personal dignity respected," advocacy group Equality Texas said.
 "Transgender people are no different."

 The group said the state of Texas discriminates by letting kids play only according to the gender on their birth certificates.